oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 ---

 ### Fading
 Fading is done through exponential decay of each color in each pixel.
 The `fade()` function simply multiplies each R, G, and B value of each pixel by a number less than 1 (i.e. dividing it by a number greater than 1).
 Since it's multiplying each pass, the lights decrease by an amount that is relative to the current light value.
-Here's a graphical example where we take a light value that starts at max brightness (255) and we decay it by 0.95 each pass, i.e. 255&times;0.95^x where x is the number of times `fade()` is called with the same decimal:
+Here's a graphical example where we take a light value that starts at max brightness (255) and we decay it by 0.95 each pass (i.e. 255&times;0.95^x where x is the number of times `fade()` is called with the same decimal):

 <center>![exp decay](http://i.imgur.com/8OSB4cz.png)</center>